Broadcast Journalism

 4.)
 Sit down with coaches on staff to gain intel and storylines

-Featured are the 2024 Texas Tiger episodes.
-Each episode ranges from 12 to 20 minutes in length.
+Featured are the 2024 Texas Tiger episodes and 2025 The Daily Sports Report episodes.
 To listen to a full episode, click on one of the options below.

 The More You Know